Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

 In a complex fracture network, fractures of many scales -- from kilometers to centimeters -- intersect.
 Critically, small fractures cannot generally be neglected because these can transform the network topology radically, e.g. pushing a system over a percolation threshold, see Fig.~\ref{fig:percolation}.
 Small fractures may also collectively contribute a large surface area to the network providing a critical connection between fractures and the underlying rock.
 When modeling flow in these networks, it is therefore critical to include the full range of fracture scales, which has led to the development of advanced meshing techniques~\cite{hyman2015dfnWorks} and high-performance simulators~\cite{mills2007simulating}.
 However, these approaches do not provide a viable path to modeling the full range of scales.
 Even state-of-the-art high-performance computers and cutting-edge methods can only model large fracture networks with fracture lengths varying over three orders of magnitude~\cite{hyman2016fracture}.
 Modeling real-world fracture networks to a high degree of accuracy requires meshes far beyond current or future classical capabilities—e.g., a 1km domain with a 1cm resolution would require $10^{15}$ degrees of freedom.
 Larger systems of equations would be needed for larger domains or more finely resolved meshes.

-Numerical models of subsurface flow in a fracture network are based on a discretized version of
+Numerical models of subsurface flow in a fracture network are based on a discretized version of \cite{greer2022comparison}

 where $k$ is the permeability, $f$ is the fluid flux, and $h$ is the pressure.
-The pressure is key for applications of subsurface flow such as waste fluid disposal and hydraulic fracturing.
+Each of $k$, $f$, and $h$ is a funciton that varies spatially throughout the domain.
+The pressure is key for applications of subsurface flow such as waste fluid disposal and hydraulic fracturing \cite{pachalieva2022physics}.
 It is also critical for transport applications, since pressure gradients drive the transport.
 In fractured systems, $k$ is highly heterogeneous with a sharp increase when moving from the rock matrix (where $k$ is small) to a fracture (where $k$ is large).

+We discretize Eq.~\ref{eq:groundwaterflow} using a two-point flux finite volume method, which is one of the standard numerical schemes used in subsurface flow solver code bases including: {\sc fehm}~\cite{zyvoloski2007fehm}, {\sc tough2}~\cite{pruess1999tough2}, and {\sc pflotran}~\cite{lichtner2015pflotran}.
+The two-point flux finite volume method ensures mass conservation, which is a highly desireable property for these numerical solvers.
+This results in a coefficient matrix which is sparse, symmetric, and positive definite.
+We treat the permeability of the rock matrix as being constant.
+While the approximation is imperfect, it is a major step up from discrete fracture networking approaches which effectively treat the rock matrix as having zero permeability \cite{greer2022comparison}.
+This approach does, however, capture the basic physics of fracture flow -- most but not all of the flow occurs in the high-permeability fractures.